Patricia Goodson

 Goodson has hosted numerous programs on Czech music for Radio Prague to include a series titled Encore, and many of these programs have been archived at the Radio Prague website.
 She has also written articles for The Prague Post.

 Early in her career, Goodson was employed by General Computer Company in Cambridge, Massachusetts to create or transcribe music and sound effects for video games, chiefly for Atari home cartridges.
-She composed music for Bally Midway`s "Jr Pac-Man" and "Foodfight", and handled audio work for approximately 35 game cartridges.
+She composed music for Bally Midway's "Jr Pac-Man" and "Foodfight", and handled audio work for approximately 35 game cartridges.

 Goodson graduated from Duke University with a degree in music, and from the Peabody Conservatory with a Master of Music in piano performance.
 She is on the piano faculty of New York University in Prague, and until 2017 served as co-founder and co-director of the Geraldine Mucha musical archive.

 Personal life

-Goodson lives in Prague with her husband, Ivan Karhan, proprietor of the Rocking Horse Toy Shop.
+Goodson lives in Prague with her husband, Ivan Karhan.